vishalsai20/cloneLibreChat/docs/overview.md

 * Supports multiple AI providers (OpenAI, Azure, Anthropic, etc.).
 * Backend handles authentication, rate-limiting, and persistence.
 * Frontend is provider-agnostic: it only cares about responses from API.

----

-**This file should be kept updated** whenever the schema or major data flow changes.